TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 DD Head gear - Off,Use Equip Grade

-War Games - set mother base soldiers hostile with non-lethal or lethal weapons
+War Games - set mother base soldiers hostile with non-lethal or lethal weapons, zombified, as true enemies (non staff).

 Enable all buddies in motherbase - does not clear D-Horse and D-Walker if set from deploy screen and returning to mother base, they will however spawn inside building geometry, use the call menu to have them respawn near.
 Also allows buddies on the Zoo platform, now you can take D-Dog or D-Horse to visit some animals.